Skip to main content

 ‘I Won’t Give Up My Rights Anymore’

-After a life-altering accident, Lakshmi Lohar spent years in isolation, struggling with fear and stigma in her rural Nepalese community.
+After a life-altering accident, Lakshmi Lohar struggled with fear and stigma in her rural Nepalese community.
 In 2023, she found a lifeline through KOSHISH National Mental Health Self-Help Organization, which helped her develop social connections and access vocational training in tailoring.
-Today, Lakshmi is reclaiming her independence, standing up for her rights, and shaping a future beyond the limitations once placed on her. ““I won’t give up my rights anymore,” she says, “just like I learned in the meetings.”
+Today, Lakshmi is reclaiming her independence and shaping a future beyond the limitations once placed on her.
+“I won’t give up my rights anymore,” she says, “just like I learned in the meetings.”

 Read more about ‘I Won’t Give Up My Rights Anymore’